osrf-migration/drcsim-wiki/tutorials/installDRC.md

 ### Prerequisite: Install Gazebo
 There are several ways of getting a working gazebo installation to use with drcsim from source installation:

-1. Install using apt-get from the osrf repository
+1. Install using apt-get from the OSRF repository
 2. Install gazebo from source

 Both are very well documented in the [Gazebo Installation](http://gazebosim.org/tutorials?tut=install&cat=get_started) page.